hzaurzli/DiffDynpkm/README.md

 ```

 # How to use DiffDynpkm
+## Notice
+If your sample size is less than 10, it is recommended to use glm; if your sample size is greater than 10, it is recommended to use wilcox.

 ## Calculate differential expression
 ### 1.without NB model to calculate logFoldChange
 #### [1].glm model p value calculation